thesushilsharma/Interlock/README.md

-## Contributing
+## Contributing 🤝

-To contribute to this project, please submit any issues or pull requests on the GitHub repository.
+Contributions are welcome!
+If you'd like to contribute, please follow these steps:
+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Commit your changes.
+- Submit a pull request.

+Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## License